Taxes - Germany

 Submitting your tax declaration

 Taxes are generally administered by the tax offices.
-The Federal German Fiscal Authority’s Form Management System (FMS) offers online services and interactive forms for this.
+The Form Management System (FMS) of the Federal Fiscal Authority offers online services and interactive forms for this.

 Businesses are obliged to file provisional electronic declarations for payroll tax and VAT.
-Practical assistance is available from the ‘Elsterformular’, a free piece of software for electronic tax declarations.
+Practical assistance is available from the ‘Elsterformular ’, free software for electronic tax declarations.

 The following deadlines apply for paying taxes:

-- Value-added tax: by the 10th of the month following a prepayment period (month or quarter)
+- Turnover tax: by the 10th day of the month following a fixed summary report period (month or quarter)

 - Income tax / corporation tax / trade tax: quarterly prepayment; tax declaration after end of calendar year

-The support database promotes information and training events on all economic, financial, technical, organisational, legal and fiscal problems associated with running a company or setting up a business.
+The support database promotes information and training events on all economic, financial, technical, organisational, legal and fiscal problems associated with running or setting up a business.